Valeriisht/CodonOpimizatorTools/README.md

 ## Examples of working

-For yeast - "protein = "GIVEQCCTSICSLYQLENYCN"
+For yeast - "protein = "GIVEQCCTSICSLYQLENYCN"  - it's one of insulin chain (not pre-pro - as example)

 ```
 2025-05-05 19:15:19.495 | INFO     | __main__:main:30 - Starting main function